The U.S.S. Shenzhou is dispatched to repair an interstellar communications relay and discovers an object of unknown origin.

 Connor: (smirking) Noted, Captain.

-Burnham: Is this amount of sarcasm really necessary?
+Burnham: Is this amount of sarcasm always necessary?

 Georgiou: Necessary, no, but I do like it.